Doheny State Beach: History

-The beach was donated by oil tycoon Edward L. Doheny for public use on May 31, 1931.
-It was California's first state beach.
-On July 1, 1963 the beach was named Doheny State Beach in his honor.
+On July 1, 1963, the beach was named Doheny State Beach in his honor.
 The original donation was 41 acre.
 An additional 21 acre was later added by acquisitions from the Santa Fe Railroad, University of California Regents, and the Union Oil Company.
 An additional 192 acre not owned by the state are included in the site's official total area.